Transco asks FERC to allow system expansion, Trailblazer seeks more time for line conversion

 The Trailblazer Conversion Project also includes abandoning 392 miles of the pipeline and three compressor stations and constructing new meter and booster stations.

-The pipeline operator, which hoped to put the project in service in October, now has until Dec.
-23, 2024, to complete the work and bring the pipeline online.
+The pipeline operator, which hoped to put this component of the natural gas project in service in October, now has until Dec.
+23, 2024, to complete the work and bring the natural gas pipeline online.

 FERC said it granted the extension due to delays in receiving necessary construction permits and the relocation of certain infrastructure due to negotiations with landowners.